DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models

 \section{Introduction}

-Neurofeedback is a neuroscientific technique that enables participants to gain control over their brain activity by using real-time feedback, measured through neuroimaging, as a training signal \cite{sitaram2017closed}.
-Decoded Neurofeedback (DecNef) is a specialized form of neurofeedback that employs real-time reinforcement to induce a target brain state without requiring participants to consciously modulate their neural activity \cite{shibata2011perceptual}.
+Neurofeedback is a neuroscientific technique that enables participants to gain control over their brain activity by using real-time feedback, measured through neuroimaging, as a training signal~\cite{sitaram2017closed}.
+Decoded neurofeedback (DecNef) is a specialized form of neurofeedback that employs real-time reinforcement to induce a target brain state, even without explicitly requiring participants to think about specific contents or follow specific strategies to modulate their neural activity~\cite{shibata2011perceptual}.
 Unlike traditional neurofeedback, which relies on explicit self-regulation, DecNef leverages machine learning (ML)–based decoding and external rewards to guide neural adaptation.
-This approach allows for precise modulation of neural patterns while minimizing cognitive strategy biases \cite{shibata2021mechanisms}.\\
+This approach allows for precise modulation of neural patterns while minimizing cognitive strategy biases~\cite{shibata2021mechanisms}.

 The DecNef procedure consists of two main stages.
 In the classifier construction phase, fMRI data are collected while participants perform tasks or perceive stimuli associated with the target brain state.
-ML models are trained to recognize this neural pattern, yielding a classifier that generalizes to new data: this process is known as ``brain decoding''.
+ML models are trained to recognize this neural pattern.
+This process is known as ``brain decoding''.
 In the induction phase, the trained classifier is applied to real-time fMRI signals to generate feedback that aims to implicitly guide participants toward the desired state through external reinforcement.
-This process is thought to promote neuroplasticity by modifying activity within specific brain regions or influencing broader network dynamics \cite{shibata2019toward}.
-However, several technical and methodological limitations still constrain its robustness and generalization.\\
+This process is thought to promote neuroplasticity by modifying activity within specific brain regions or influencing broader network dynamics~\cite{shibata2019toward}.
+However, despite its promise, DecNef is currently subject to multiple challenges~\cite{shibata2021mechanisms}, as well as technical and methodological limitations, all of which constrain robustness and generalizability.